‘Bed and ISA’ and ‘bed and pension’ are among the more unusual phrases you’ll come across as an investor.

 What is bed and pension?

 It’s also possible to move existing investments to a pension through a similar process known as ‘bed and pension’.
-You sell holdings in your general account and then buy back the same holdings within your pension3.
+You sell holdings in your general account and then buy back the same holdings within your pension.

 Moving investments into a pension not only means future growth will be tax free, but you’ll also get tax relief on the pension contribution.